marukatsutech/special_relativity/README.md

 ![image_ch9_fig6_2-1](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig6_2-1.png)

-Fig 6.2-1
+Fig 6.2-1 Masses of electron, muon and tau particles

 If the mass (energy) of an electron is 1, the ratio of electrons, muons, and tau particles is 1 : 206.7 : 3477.1, which increases exponentially.

 In R-space theory, as explained in Chapters 7 and 8, the rotation itself is mass.

 However, as explained in the previous section, the rotation speed is discretized, but it only increases linearly with the generation.

 ![image_ch9_fig6_2-2](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig6_2-2.png)

-Fig 6.2-2
+Fig 6.2-2 Linear increase of rotation speed

 If we apply this ratio of 1 : 206.7 : 3477.1 as an exponential function, we get the following, which includes first-order terms and constants, but if we ignore these, it resembles the equation for a harmonic oscillator.

 From this, it can be thought that the size of the phase circle of the Hopf link rotation vector not only increases with the generation, but also oscillates like a spring while maintaining a certain range of size.

 ![image_ch9_fig6_2-3](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig6_2-3.png)

-Fig 6.2-3
+Fig 6.2-3 Harmonic oscillator

 The oscillation can be thought of as a rotation.

 Therefore, the rotation in the previous section is further amplified by the oscillation, and the rotation speed is thought to increase exponentially.

 ![image_ch9_fig6_2-4](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig6_2-4.png)

-Fig 6.2-4
+Fig 6.2-4 Oscillation of phase circle

 As energy increases, the phase circle of the major link first begins to oscillate (rotate).

 This adds another rotation to the rotation of generation 1 (mathematically, it is multiplied), raising it to generation 2.

 As energy increases further, the phase circle of the minor link also begins to oscillate (rotate), further multiplying the rotation.

 ![image_ch9_fig6_2-5](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig6_2-5.png)

-Fig 6.2-5
+Fig 6.2-5 Development of generation

 As a result, the rotation speed increases exponentially (multiplication * multiplication...).

 Only three generations of elementary particles have been discovered.

 This is thought to be because generation 1: no oscillation of the phase circle, generation 2: oscillation of the major link phase circle, and generation 3: oscillation of the major and minor link phase circles, with no further oscillation modes.